 Beautiful, seductive and deadly, paka are humanoid felines that nurse an ancient, ancestral grudge against humanity and derive sadistic pleasure from bringing ruin to humans.
 They are wicked and cunning, and often take years to develop their schemes.
-Attributes: Agility d10, Smarts d8, Spirit d6, Strength d6, Vigor d6 penalty to Charisma when dealing with any canine creatures (including wolves and werewolves).

-Skills: Climbing d6, Fighting d8, Intimidation d6, Persuasion d6, Notice d8, Stealth d8, Throwing d6
+Skills: Athletics d6, Fighting d8, Intimidation d6, Persuasion d6, Notice d8, Stealth d8